VegaDeftwing/OpGuidesHugoSrc/content/Engineering/1-firstgoal.md

 **Operating System:** According to Wikipedia, "An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs." put simply on your hardware this is probably Windows or Mac OS, and it's what everything else runs on top of
 {{< /hint >}}

-<p class="tip">You should really make a full backup of your computer before doing this, as installing an operating system can rather easily lead to lost files when you reformat or reparation your drive or when you change settings in the BIOS/UEFI and swap the bootloader.</p>

 {{< hint info >}}
 **Repartition:** To partition a drive means to take all the space on the hard drive and divide it into partitions onto which you can put a file system.
 Most operating systems like Windows, Mac OsX, or Linux, use multiple partitions for the operating system to function.
 Usually a filesystem is set up on each of these partitions, in windows this is typically NTFS for Hard Drives and FAT32 for flash drives, these file systems are effectively the index for all the files you'll put on the drive, and as you may have multiple partitions and multiple file systems on one disk each will have an index to match.
 As complicated as it may seem this means the partition table can be seen as an 'index of inecies' of sorts.
 Don't worry if that's a lot to understand right now, we'll come back to this topic in depth.